 Garrettsville Water Department

 The Garrettsville Water Department was established in 1907, to alleviate Village safety concerns over inadequate fire protection.
-At the time, the Village Fire Department had only an unreliable 20-year old Village owned fire engine that utilized two river connections and five cisterns located throughout the Village.
+At the time, the Village Fire Department had only an unreliable, 20-year old, Village owned fire engine that utilized two river connections and five cisterns located throughout the Village.

-In July 1905, the Garrettsville Council declared it necessary to issue municipal bonds, in an amount of $40,000, for sale for the purpose of constructing a water works system.
+In July 1905, the Garrettsville Council declared it necessary to issue municipal bonds, in the amount of $40,000, for the purpose of constructing a water works system.
 The original contract included an iron removal treatment plant with two sand filters, 46 fire hydrants, 40 main line valves and approximately 6.5 miles of water lines.
 Construction was completed and Village Bylaws were adopted in the spring of 1907.
 The original Bylaws supplied an estimated yearly water cost of $15 for a home.
 The cost included usage for one water closet, one bath tub, one cow and a horse and carriage.
 The first washbasin in every house was free of charge.